Wednesday, April 29, 2026

 • Auctions and tournament-based fundraising events

-According to IRS disclosures, the Foundation has also allowed other nonprofit organizations to participate in these fundraising activities at Milwaukee Milkmen and Milwaukee Wave games.
+According to IRS disclosures, the Foundation has also allowed other nonprofit organizations to participate in fundraising activities at Milwaukee Milkmen and Milwaukee Wave games.

 While certain events—such as golf tournaments and auctions—are itemized in IRS filings, the Foundation’s Form 990 does not separately report: